nmug/codeapalooza2/README.md

 # Codeapalooza 2
-Part 2 of Web API and Angular 2
+Part 2 of Web API and Angular 2 HackAThon

 ##Overview
 The purpose of Codeapalooza 2 is to focus mainly on Angular 2 and showing how it can connect back to the Yelp web api that was developed in Codeapalooza 1.